Fincer/dxvk-wine-autobuilder/README.md

 `bash updatewine.sh --no-wine --no-install`

-**3)** Compile Wine Staging and make and installable package for it.
+**3)** Compile Wine Staging and make an installable package for it.
 Do not install:

 `bash updatewine.sh --no-dxvk --no-install`

-**4)** Compile Wine and make and installable package for it.
+**4)** Compile Wine and make an installable package for it.
 Do not install:

 `bash updatewine.sh --no-staging --no-dxvk --no-install`

-**5)** Compile Wine & DXVK, and make and installable packages for them.
+**5)** Compile Wine & DXVK, and make installable packages for them.
 Do not install:

 `bash updatewine.sh --no-staging --no-install`

-**6)** Compile Wine Staging & DXVK, and make and installable packages for them.
+**6)** Compile Wine Staging & DXVK, and make installable packages for them.
 Do not install:

 `bash updatewine.sh --no-install`

-**7)** Compile Wine & DXVK, make and installable packages for them and install them :
+**7)** Compile Wine & DXVK, and make installable packages for them.
+Install the packages:

 `bash updatewine.sh --no-staging`

-**8)** Compile Wine, make and installable packages for it.
-Install it, do not check PlayOnLinux wineprefixes:
+**8)** Compile Wine, and make an installable package for it.
+Install the package, do not check PlayOnLinux wineprefixes:

 `bash updatewine.sh --no-staging --no-dxvk --no-pol`